Is Kenya safe? Tips and advice for travellers

 But how about drinks?
 Can you drink tap water in Kenya?
 Unfortunately, it isn't a good idea.
 Avoid drinks with ice cubes and brush your teeth with bottled or filtered water only.
 That said, hot coffee and tea are usually fine since they use boiled water — so go ahead and enjoy that morning cup.

-Consider bringing along a prescription for traveller’s diarrhoea.
-After all, the only thing that should be in a mad dash is the migrating wildebeest — not you running to the washroom because of an upset stomach!
+Lastly, consider bringing along a prescription for traveller’s diarrhea.
+The only thing that should be in a mad dash is the migrating wildebeest — not you running to the washroom with an upset stomach!

 Whether you’re on a camping safari or exploring the beach towns of the Swahili Coast, there are plenty of safe and spectacular spots to enjoy.
 That said, crime in Kenya does happen — but typically, it doesn’t involve tourists.